 Whereas the new PSD2 is mostly concerned with Business-to-Consumer (B2C) payments, Business-to-Business (B2B) payments are also sometimes affected.

 To what concerns B2B payments, credit card payments done by corporate/business customers (corporate/business credit cards) are protected from the ban and can still be surcharged.
-However, surcharging for direct debit, standard bank transfers and debit card transactions, even if carried out by business customers, are all banned under PSD2.
+However, surcharging for SEPA Direct Debit, standard bank transfers and debit card transactions, even if carried out by business customers, are all banned under PSD2.